puzzle/ansible-training/content/en/docs/11/_index.en.md

 sectionnumber: 11
 ---

 In this lab we are going to learn how to use Event Driven Ansible.
-For the following tasks, server 'node1' and 'node2' act as webservers.
+For the following tasks, server `node1` and `node2` act as webservers.
 You can use Lab 4.0 as a guideline.

 {{% alert title="Note" color="primary" %}}
 Note, that as of Mai 2023, EDA is still in developer preview state.
 Documentation and all content is work in progress!
+The installation of `ansible-rulebook` and the `ansible.eda` collection works fine on newer Fedora Systems.
+At present times, you could have a harder time on other operating systems.
+Be warned...
 {{% /alert %}}

 ### Task 2